lainets/grade-c/README.md

     <value>, <default>
         <explanation>

-    max_points, None
+    runner, "/gcheck/run.py"
+        The python file that contains the Runner class used for running and grading the program. max_points, None
         The maximum points given.
 Doesn't matter as the value is scaled to the A+ value anyway, So, this can be left out without worry.